aaroneaton/better-yourls/readme.txt

 == Changelog ==

+= 2.1.1 =
+* Fix: ShortURL generation will now work better with many social sharing plugins such as Jetpack

 = 2.1.0 =
 * Enhancement: Allow for https access to YOURLS installation for API actions
 * Enhancement: Disable short-url creation for specific content types